rhhen122/WikispaceVIMP/README.md

 The Begineer Level tags (For user unfimiliar with .HTML and .CSS) are tags like <h1> <h2> <h3> and, <p>

-You may notice tags that look like this --> <!-- This is a COMMENT tag!
+You may notice tags that look like this --> &lt;!-- This is a COMMENT tag!
 Its a place to put text that you dont want showing up on your WikiSpace! -->

 If you look on Line 10 of "index.html" you may notice a tag called <body> <-- this tag holds the entire site inside of its perameters!
 If you look toward the bottom of the page you may see a </body> tag!
 This is where the perameters of what users can see on your site end!